Global SMEFT Fits at Future Colliders: Higgs + EW fit

-Two sets of results are shown for each scenario: one assumes that the Higgs decay channels are only the ones in the SM, and the other assumes the Higgs width to be a free parameter.
-They are represented by the wide and narrow bars, respectively.
+Two sets of results are shown for each scenario: one assumes that the Higgs decay channels are only the ones in the SM; the other assumes the total Higgs width is not constrained by the previous condition, and the Higgs can decay into non-SM states.
+(This is modeled in the fits by introducing a new parameter, BR$_{\rm Exo}\geq 0$, for the non-SM branching ratio.)
+These two scenarios are represented by the wide and narrow bars, respectively.
 They will be denoted as the constrained-$\Gamma_H$ fit and the free-$\Gamma_H$ fit later on.
-For the ILC results, we consider an additional scenario with a Giga-Z run included, which is illustrated by the triangle mark.
-We also impose a $U(2)$ symmetry for the gauge couplings of the first two generation quarks, which can be written explicitly as $\delta g^{uu}_{Z,L/R} = \delta g^{cc}_{Z,L/R}$ and $\delta g^{dd}_{Z,L/R} = \delta g^{ss}_{Z,L/R}$.
+For the ILC results, we consider an additional scenario with a Giga-Z run included, which is illustrated by the triangle marks.
+We also impose a $U(2)$ symmetry for the electroweak gauge couplings of the first two generation quarks, which can be written explicitly as $\delta g^{uu}_{Z,L/R} = \delta g^{cc}_{Z,L/R}$ and $\delta g^{dd}_{Z,L/R} = \delta g^{ss}_{Z,L/R}$.
 As such, the results for $\delta g^{cc}_{Z,L/R}$ and $\delta g^{ss}_{Z,L/R}$ are not explicitly shown.
-This assumption is necessary in our framework to remove a flat direction among these parameters, as the asymmetry observables using jet-charge could not be measured for the first generation quarks at lepton colliders\footnote{The measurement of $R_{uc}$ as included in the next section, which can measure the electric-charge asymmetry using final state photon radiation effects, can help relax this assumption.}.
+This assumption is necessary in our framework to remove a flat direction among these parameters, as the asymmetry observables using jet-charge could not be measured for the first generation quarks at lepton colliders\footnote{The measurement of $R_{uc}$ as included in the next section, which can measure the electric-charge asymmetry using final state photon radiation effects, can help to relax this assumption.}.
 Note that the LHC could measure a similar asymmetry observable and lift this flat direction~\cite{Breso-Pla:2021qoe}, in which case our $U(2)$ assumption could be removed.
-This measurement is not considered in our analysis due to the lack of the corresponding HL-LHC projection.
+Since there is no official HL-LHC projection for this specific measurement, we do not consider it in our analysis.
+We will however illustrate the impact of these asymmetry observables later in \autoref{sec:noU2}.
 In the leptonic sector, on the other hand, we do not impose any ``universality'' condition, and couplings to electrons, muons and taus are assumed to be independent.
 Higgs couplings are also assumed to be diagonal but independent for the different fermion families.
 With the exception of the possibility of having possible non-SM decays of the Higgs boson, and thus $\Gamma_H$ effectively as an independent parameter, this is similar to the {SMEFT$_{\rm ND}$ fit scenario considered in \cite{deBlas:2019rxi}.
+As in that reference, dimension-6 SMEFT contributions are including at leading order and SM predictions are computed including the future projected uncertainties associated to the SM input parameters in the $\{\alpha, M_Z, G_F, m_t, m_H\}$ scheme.
+See \autoref{sec:SMuncFit1} for more details on the latter and a discussion on the impact of other SM uncertainties.